oroinc/documentation/user_guide/marketing_lists.rst

 Marketing Lists
 ===============

-Marketing lists define the rules for automatic generation of contact lists used for marketing purposes (mass call or mailing).
+With OroCRM you can automatically generate a list of contacts used for marketing purposes (mass call or mailing) subject to predefined conditions.
 For example, you can create a list of personal and contact details of leads added to the system after October 1 with addresses in California.
+Such lists are called "*Marketing Lists"*.

 .. _user-guide-marketing-lists-create: